Organic operations systems

 Conceptually, Engaging OS is a layered platform.
 At its core is the open source engine, an organic role-based, process-powered architecture.

 On top of that, modules provide a leg up for common operations, featuring pre-populated data structures, workflows and screens.
 The list of modules includes Delegate Registration, Professional Certification, Peer Accreditation, Member News, Jobs Board, and Organizational Membership.
 Once these become sufficiently developed, we’ve even spun them out as standalone services.
+Modules that tend to be useful together comprise a suite.

 Technology